abw/badger-database-js/manual/table.md

 const badgers = await users.update({ is_admin: 1 }, { surname: 'Badger' }).records();
 ```

-If you don't want this behaviour then you can "roll your own" update using the
+If you don't want this behaviour and just want to update the rows without re-fetching
-Knex query returned by the `query()` method.
+them, then you can "roll your own" update using the Knex query returned by the `query()`
+method.

 ```js
 await users.query().update({ is_admin: 1 }).where({ surname: 'Badger' });